Automating Jenkins install and configuration with Docker and Terraform

 Prerequisites

 • Access to the Debian Linux server.
-You can use VirtualBox locally or one of the cloud platforms (We are using Digital Ocean cloud as example in this tutorial).
+You can use VirtualBox locally or one of the cloud platforms (we are using Digital Ocean cloud as example in this tutorial).

 • Docker installed (Mac or Windows).